Look for the "me" inside the glass.

 “Please don’t argue, we need to get out of here before anything else happens.
 Kotoha, did everyone manage to escape?”

 Another girl addressed a younger one, one with chestnut coloured hair.
 The one who spoke had it to the length of her shoulders with a faint hue of light pink on the tips.
-The named one had charcoal coloured hair up to her waist in two symmetrical low pigtails and her youthful appearance complemented her emerald eyes.
+The named one had blonde hair up to her waist in two symmetrical low pigtails and her youthful appearance complemented her bright orange eyes.

 “I believe so, Ouka-san.”